-She will advise you on the best formats and channels to get your recruitment opportunities out to the sector.
-Having worked in sales since she was 18, Bridget is passionate about connecting with clients and will always go the extra mile to make sure you are satisfied.
+She will advise you on the best formats and channels to get your recruitment Having worked in sales since she was 18, Bridget is passionate about connecting with clients and will always go the extra mile to make sure you are satisfied.
 Our specialist readership means your print and online job adverts will be seen by highly influential and talented individuals across the world of further education.
 Searching for the right candidate with the right calibre, can be both challenging and time consuming, alongside trying to work towards a budget.
 FE Week offers cost effective approaches through proven advertising mediums, which are tailor-made to work in line with your budget and more importantly your expectations.
 Speak to Bridget to find out how FE Week can support your recruitment needs.
-Tel: 020 3740 1577 Email: bridget.stockdale@feweek.co.uk I'm here to make recruitment that bit easier LOOKING AT OUR DIGITAL EDITION?
-CLICK ON EACH ADVERT FOR MORE INFORMATION
+Tel: 020 3740 1577 Email: bridget.stockdale@feweek.co.uk I'm here to make recruitment that bit easier www.learningcurvegroup.co.uk Maths and English Tutor We are recruiting across the London area for self employed English and maths Tutors.
+EDES WEEK BROUGHT TO YOU BY SCHOOLS WEEK AND FE WEEK Salary: Competitive Learning Curve Group require Tutors in maths and English to deliver a range of qualifications within our flexible learning portfolio at Level 1 and Level 2.
+All qualifications are nationally accredited through NCFE and include Level 1 certificates and functional skills at Level 2.